Dynamic Data Structures for $k$-Nearest Neighbor Queries: An insertion-only data structure

 \subsection{Points in a simple polygon}

 In the geodesic $k$-nearest neighbors problem, $S$ is a set of sites inside a simple polygon $\mathcal{P}$ with $m$ vertices.
 For any two points $p$ and $q$ the distance $d(p,q)$ is defined as the length of the shortest path $\pi(p,q)$ between $p$ and $q$ fully contained within $\mathcal{P}$.
-The input polygon $\mathcal{P}$ can be preprocessed in $O(m)$ time so that the geodesic distance $d(p,q)$ between any two points $p,q \in P$ can be computed in $O(\log m)$ time~\cite{Guibas89}.
+The input polygon $\mathcal{P}$ can be preprocessed in $O(m)$ time so that the geodesic distance $d(p,q)$ between any two points $p,q \in \mathcal{P}$ can be computed in $O(\log m)$ time~\cite{Guibas89}.

 To apply Theorem~\ref{thm:insertionsonly-ds}, we need a static data structure for geodesic $k$-NN queries.
 We can build such a data structure by combining the approach of Chan~\cite{Chan00} and Agarwal \etal~\cite{Staals18}.
 The data structure consists of a hierarchy of lower envelopes of random samples $R_0 \subset R_1 \subset .. \subset R_{\log n}$.
-For each sample, we store a (topological) vertical decomposition of the downward projection of the lower envelope --appropriately preprocessed for efficient point location queries using the method of Oh and Ahn~\cite{Oh20}-- and the conflict lists of the corresponding (pseudo-)prisms.
+For each sample, we store a (topological) vertical decomposition of the downward projection of the lower envelope, and the conflict lists of the corresponding pseudo-prisms.
+The downward projection is a geodesic Voronoi diagram, which can be preprocessed for efficient point location queries using the method of Oh and Ahn~\cite{Oh20}.
 From a Clarkson and Shor style sampling argument, it follows that total expected size of all conflict lists of one sample is $O(n)$.
 Thus, the space of the resulting data structure is $O(n\log n)$ in expectation.
 We can then find a prism in one of the vertical decompositions that contains the query point and whose conflict list has size $O(k)$ in $O(\log(n+m) + k\log m)$ time~\cite{Chan00}.
 This allows us to answer $k$-NN queries in the same time.
 The crux in this approach is in how to compute the conflict lists.
 We can naively compute these in $O(mn)$ time by explicitly constructing the geodesic distance function for each site, and intersecting it with each of the $O(n)$ pseudo-prisms.
 It is unclear how to improve on this bound.